What is Cloud Printing? How Cloud Printing Works

 With the rising popularity of cloud services, it is not surprising that the cloud has expanded into printing.
 Cloud printing can be described as a service that allows users to print from any device on the network.

-As a result, users can experience seamless, reliable printing across the network, regardless the hardware being used and the location.
+As a result, users can experience seamless, reliable printing across the network, regardless of the hardware being used and the location.

 BENEFITS OF CLOUD PRINTING: